thooton/aspen/README.md

 2. Sign up for [Groq](https://console.groq.com/), then put your API key in the config under `transcriber -> api_key`.
 3. Sign up for [Anthropic](https://console.anthropic.com/), and add some credits.
 Put your API key in the config under `responder -> api_key`.
 4. Sign up for the [Google Cloud Text-to-Speech API](https://sonaar.io/docs/how-to-get-google-cloud-text-to-speech-api-key/).
 Download your service credentials as a JSON file and put them in `priv`, then update the path in `synthesizer -> credentials_path`.
 5. (Optional) Sign up for the [Twilio free trial](https://console.twilio.com/), if you want to be able to call your assistant via phone number.
+Go through the setup process and then "purchase" a phone number with trial credits from Phone Numbers -> Buy a Number.

 ## Usage
 ### Local Usage